xiaxueqaq/xiaxueqaq.github.io/_teaching/Advanced-Algebra-25-Spring.md

 location: "Beijing, China"
 ---

-I am serving as a Teaching Assistant for Advanced Algebra II taught by Xia Gao in the 2025 Spring semester.
+I am serving as a Teaching Assistant for Advanced Algebra II taught by Dr. Xia Gao in the 2025 Spring semester.
 I grade exercises and exam papers and I also teach a series of lessons on advanced algebra problem solving.

 Ratio / 分数比例: